Introduction to Scrivener: A Better Way to Organise Your Writing

-A writer herself, she understands how it important it is to have all the text, images, research, and character studies all in once place.
+A writer herself, she understands how important it is to have all the text, images, research, and character studies in once place.

 Ever read a book or watched a movie and thought the stunts were “way over the top”?
 Not possible for the “ordinary” characters to perform, survive and carry on as though nothing had happened?
 When you know that you would be injured for life if you had performed the same antics?

 The Stunt Workshop, by Colin Handley, will include some of the more important skills relating to film fighting and general action.
 Theory of stunts, Stunt tumbling, fight skills, camera work and acting…All of which will create a realistic fight scene on film and in books.
 The end result will be filmed and the video reviewed for evaluation.

 Colin Handley, a veteran of film and television, has performed stunts and acted on many Films and Television shows in Australia, England and USA.
 He has trained with Chuck Norris, and worked with Schwarznegger, Van Damme, Stallone, Hasselhoff, Bruce Willis and Johnny Depp.